johannfaouzi/pyts/doc/user_guide.rst

 the most important information of each time series.
 Implemented algorithms to approximate a time series can be found in the :mod:`pyts.approximation` module.

-The first algorithm implemented is **Piecewise Aggregate Approximation (PAA)**.
+The first algorithm is **Piecewise Aggregate Approximation (PAA)**.
 The main idea of this algorithm is to apply windows along a time series and to take the mean value in each window.
-It is implemented as :class:`pyts.approximation.PAA`.
+It is implemented as :class:`pyts.approximation.PiecewiseAggregateApproximation`.

+The second algorithm is **Symbolic Aggregate approXimation (SAX)**.
+For each time series, bins are computed using a given strategy.
+Then each datapoint is replaced by the index of the bin it belongs to.
+It is implemented as :class:`pyts.quantization.SymbolicAggregateApproximation`.
+It is similar to :class:`pyts.preprocessing.KBinsDiscretizer`.

-The second algorithm implemented is **Discrete Fourier Transform (DFT)**.
+The third algorithm is **Discrete Fourier Transform (DFT)**.
 The idea is to approximate a time series with a subsample of its Fourier coefficients.
 The selected Fourier coefficients are either the first ones (as they represent the trend of the time series) or the ones that discriminate the different classes the most if a vector of class labels is provided.
+It is implemented as :class:`pyts.approximation.DiscreteFourierTransform`.

+The fourth algorithm is **Multiple Coefficient Binning (MCB)**.
+The idea is very similar to SAX and the difference is that the discretization is done column-wise instead of row-wise.
+It is implemented as :class:`pyts.quantization.MultipleCoefficientBinning`.

+The fifth algorithm is **Symbolic Fourier Approximation (SFA)**.
-It is implemented as :class:`pyts.approximation.DFT`.
+It performs DFT followed MCB, i.e. the selected Fourier coefficients of each time series are discretized.
+It is implemented as :class:`pyts.quantization.SymbolicFourierApproximation`.

 References
 ^^^^^^^^^^